jMercadoSoto/SYNTACTIONARY/README.md

 -

   Problem 1: When Python program scrapes the different newspapers, if the news editors use different labels such as div or p, the program will only scrape the specific labels.<br>
-  Solution: At this movement, I only deal with BCC news which the specific news website.<br>
+  Solution: At this movement, I only deal with BBC news which the specific news website.<br>

   Problem 2: How the program saves all the data include the artile text file, hard level and easy level words database, correct answers database, and user input database.<br>
   Solution: In the android version software, all the data is stored to local host data base.
 I am considering to put the data to the cloud database, but I am not go that far.
 Will considere to make a online database to make the programm more efficient.<br>